drummondlab/drummondlab.github.io/README.md

 ### Previewing your local edits

-You should preview your local edits by having a locally running Jekyll installation generate the static pages and serve them for review through a browser.
+You should preview your local edits by having a locally running Jekyll installation generate the static pages and serve them for review.
 You may run Jekyll directly on your development system (requiring the local installation of Ruby and the Jekyll and GitHub Pages Gems) or, more simply, run Jekyll within a Docker Container.
 To run Jekyll from within a Docker container simply issue the following command:

 	$ docker run --rm --volume="$PWD:/srv/jekyll" -p 4000:4000 jekyll/jekyll:4.0 jekyll serve

 where the current working directory is the top-most directory of the cloned getzlab.github.io repository.

-If you choose to install Ruby and Jekyll on your development system, the following command, run from the top-most directory of the cloned repo, will generate and serve the content for preview:
+If you chose to install Ruby and Jekyll on your development system, the following command, run from the top-most directory of the cloned repo, will generate and serve the content for preview:

 	$ rake preview

 [Rake](https://github.com/ruby/rake) is a Make-like program implemented in ruby and part of the ruby/jekyll environment on which our website is built.

 In either case, open the local test site, http://127.0.0.1:4000, from your browser.
 Look at anything you've changed and make sure it's good to go.
+While the server is running (either directly on your computer or within a Docker container), any file updates will be automatically detected and impacted static files regenerated.

 ### Example workflow

-For the most common activities --- adding/updating a lab member page or adding a publication page --- you'll be making a new, or updating an existing markdown file.
+For the most common activities --- adding/updating a lab member page or adding a publication page --- you'll be making a new, or updating an existing, markdown file.
 The markdown files contain a YAML front matter block which is processed by Jekyll.
-Different categories of website content (e.g., paper, member, portal) have different YAML dictionary keys in their front matter, so in almost all cases you can (and should!) copy an existing item, change the name, and change its content, rather than trying to write a Markdown document from scratch.
+Different categories of website content (e.g., paper, member, portal) have different YAML dictionary keys in their front matter, so in almost all cases you can (and should!) copy an existing item, change the name, and change its content rather than trying to write a Markdown document from scratch.

 For example, suppose you recently had a paper published and want it listed on the Getz Lab website.
 Creating a new paper "post" in the `papers/_posts` folder will add your new publication to the website's publications listing.
 Go into the `papers/_posts` folder.
 Copy one of the existing items into a new file whose name is prefaced with the paper's publication date (this is important!) and an abbreviated version of the title.
 For example, we want to add a recent (5/1/2021) Cancer Discovery paper co-authored by a large team of researchers where Gaddy is a co-senior author and Yosi Maruvka is a co-first author.
 The paper's title is "DNA Polymerase and Mismatch Repair Exert Distinct Microsatellite Instability Signatures in Normal and Malignant Human Cells".
 First thing we do is cd to the papers/_posts subdirectory and, using a recent paper post as a template, create a file for our new publication: